Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Cohomological connectivity properties of the join

 Here we have identified $\rH^{*}(Y')$ with $\rH^{*}(X')$ (since this is a line bundle over $X'$), and similarly for $Y''$ and $\bbP^{(p+1)(n+1)-1}$.
 This diagram is the same as diagram \ref{eqn:commdiag}, and one can proceed now as in the previous lemma. \end{proof}

 In the following, we shall make repeated use of the K\"{u}nneth formula for cohomology with coefficients in a principal ideal domain.
 We recall it here for the convenience of the reader.
-In particular, given schemes $X$ and $Y$ over $k$, and a good cohomology theory as before (with coefficients in a field, $\bbZ$ or $\bbZ_l$ or, more generally a PID $R$), one has a {\em K\"{u}nneth} short exact sequence:
+In particular, given schemes $X$ and $Y$ over $k$ (separably closed) one has the following {\em K\"{u}nneth} short exact sequence for etale cohomology with $R = \bbZ/\ell^n\bbZ$-coefficients (\cite[\href{https://stacks.math.columbia.edu/tag/0F1P}{Tag 0F1P}]{SP}): \footnote{Note that in loc. cit. it is shown that $R\Gamma(X,R) \otimes^{\bbL} R\Gamma(Y,R) \cong R\Gamma(X \times Y,R)$.
+This gives rise to the standard ${\rm Tor}$ spectral sequence.
+If $R =\bbZ/\ell^n\bbZ$, then all ${\rm Tor}^i$'s vanish for $i > 1$, and the spectral sequence gives the Kunneth short exact sequence. }

+If $R= \bbQ_{\ell}$, then the ${\rm Tor}$ term vanishes and one has the following simplified formula (see for example \cite[page 267]{Milne}):

 \begin{proof}[Proof of Lemma~\ref{lem:punconcont}] We shall prove this by induction on $p$.
 In the following, we denote by $o$ the cone point.\\ \begin{enumerate}[Step 1.] \item Suppose $p = 1$.
 In this case, we are reduced to showing that $\rC'(\rJ(X,X)) = (\rC(X) \times \rC(X)) \setminus o$ is connected.
 This is follows from Grothendieck's proof of Zariski's main theorem (or by hand).
 In fact, this is true more generally for $\rC'(\rJ^{[r]}(X))$.\\ \item Suppose $p= 2$.
 In this case, we are reduced to showing that $\rH^{1}(\rC(X)^{\times 3} \setminus o) = 0$.
 Let $U := (\rC(X)^{\times 2} \setminus o) \times \rC(X)$ and $V := \rC(X)^{\times 2} \times \rC'(X)$.
 Then $\{U,V\}$ is an open cover of $\rC(X)^{\times 3} \setminus o$ and the intersection $U \cap V = (\rC(X)^{\times 2} \setminus o) \times \rC'(X).$ The Mayer-Vietoris sequence (and Step 1) gives an exact sequence: